 Retain extramural experts with specific training in macroinvertebrate taxonomy to verify identifications.

-Participate in the DEP Taxonomic Quality Control Round Robin program (DEP taxonomists only).
-Participation is required for all taxonomists generating SCI and BioRecon data to be entered into the DEP Statewide Biological Database (SBIO).

 Laboratory quality control for macroinvertebrate sorting (Also included in LQ 7410)

 Perform the following quality control check on all SCI lab replicates sorted in the laboratory for SCI 2100 (Stream Condition Index).